fstab50/stslib/README.md

 ## Purpose ##

 **stsAval** (pronounced "s-t-s Aay-val" - Spanish for "sts _trustee_"), stsAval is a python3 library that requests
-and manages temporary credentials from [Amazon's Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) for roles that normally
+and manages temporary credentials from [Amazon's Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html).  stsAval generates temporary credentials
-require mfa credentials in order to authenticate.
+against roles that normally require mfa credentials in order to authenticate.

 A primary use case for the **stsAval** library is to generate a temporary set of AWS access credentials
 for automation tools running on your local machine.